Color Monster Craft for Kids: Teach Emotional Intelligence with a Colorful Twist

 Step 7: Add Color To Background

 Work on the background using the paint sticks.
-The main requirement should be that you will make the background different than the monster.
+The main requirement is that you make the background different from the monster.

 If the monster has a lot of color inside, leaving the background white also works.